Dexels/navajo-demo/README.md

 (You can check with cluster are running using 'docker-compose ps', or check 'docker ps' for individual containers)

+### Connecting to the Postgres database

+Open a connection to localhost:5432
+Username: postgres Password: mysecretpassword

 ### Editing / rebuilding.

 Try editing / adding scripts in navajo/scripts.